JamesStuddart/BashAliases/README.md

 #You screwed up - clean it up and try again
 alias whoops='git reset --hard HEAD && git clean -fd'

+#Remove all local branches, that are no longer on the remote server
+alias cleanbranches='git fetch -p && git branch -vv | awk '/: gone]/{print $1}' | xargs git branch -D'
 ```